solobaba/cardinfofinder/README.md

 Well tested Unit and UI tests with JUnit and Expresso

-Design pattern used - MVVM (Model-View-ViewModel)
+Design pattern used - MVVM (Model-View-ViewModel), Retrofit2, ViewModel, Repository pattern, and Android Recommended App Architecture

 App can scan Credit card using PAY-CARD library - ( https://github.com/faceterteam/PayCards_Android) which use ocr